 It depends on the specific Colorado DUI charge.
 People convicted of a 1st time DUI in Colorado get a nine-month license suspension.
-But they may resume driving after only one month with an IID.
+But they may resume driving immediately with an IID.
 And if they drive for four months straight without incident, they may be able to get the IID removed early.

 5. What happens if I tamper with the IID?